smartadserver/smart-gma-mediation-adapter-ios/README.md

 Introduction
 ------------
 The _Smart Display SDK_ can be used through _Google Mobile Ads SDK_ using the adapter provided in this repository for banner, interstitial and rewarded video.
-Those adapters are compatible with the _Smart Display SDK_ v7.15.
+Those adapters are compatible with:
+* _Smart Display SDK_ v7.21+
+* _Google Mobile Ads SDK_ v10.6.0

 Setup
 -----